Luc6i/CleareNova/README.md

-An enhanced batch script to optimize Windows with targeted cache cleanup 🚀
+A lightweight batch script to optimize Windows with targeted cache cleanup 🚀